genomicsengland/vcf-dedup/README.md

 The currrent implementation takes into account:
 1. The filtering information.
 Whenever there is one and only one variant non filtered (i.e.: PASS) This will be the resulting variant.
-2. Other criteria are used when there is a collision (i.e.: two or more non filtered variants or all filtered variants)
+2. Other criteria are used when there is a collision in filtering status (i.e.: two or more non filtered variants or all filtered variants).
+This is set with `--selection-method`
     * Highest allele frequency (i.e.: ratio of supporting reads for the variant call)
     * Highest variant calling quality.